 Freud gets to the heart of the matter by asking: what is Really Real?

-Is the capital "R" Real only that which our 5 senses can identify?

-Or is there something far more Real than that which meets the eye?
+Is the capital "R" Real only that which our 5 senses can identify, or is there something far more Real than that which meets the eye, or ear or touch?